serhan-yilmaz/PrinciplesGuide/README.md

 - Check out [love languages](https://en.wikipedia.org/wiki/The_Five_Love_Languages).
 Speak the same language.

 #### Key Takeaways
-Overall, relationships can be tricky and nuanced, as they require a delicate balance.
+Overall, relationships can be complex and nuanced, as they require a delicate balance.
 There is indeed a lot to balance.
 While these apply to more than relationships, heed the following in your interactions:

 ##### Principle of Balance
 - Balance being selfless and being selfish.